On Axially Symmetric Space-Times Admitting Homothetic Vector Fields in Lyra's Geometry: Version of model and homothetic vector field in Lyra's geometry

 While the space-like components are given as the case when $\beta=\beta(t)$ according to the values of $f(\chi)$.

-Now we conclude that the homothetic vector field given by (\ref{HVF}) and with the above constrains on the scale factors is similar to the vector as obtained in the theory of General Relativity (see for instance, \cite{Be12,Be13}).\\ It is worthy to note that, in the case $\beta=$ const., we can not compare the results with that obtained in the theory of General Relativity, using Riemannian geometry, because in this case the component $\zeta^0$ tends to infinity when $\beta=0$.
+Now we conclude that the homothetic vector field given by (\ref{HVF}) and with the above constrains on the scale factors is similar to the vector as obtained in the theory of GR (see for instance, \cite{Be12,Be13}).\\ It is noteworthy that, in the case $\beta=$ const., we cannot compare the results with that obtained in the theory of GR, using Riemannian geometry, because in this case the component $\zeta^0$ tends to infinity when $\beta=0$.
 This means that in Lyra's geometry if the displacement vector field is considered as a constant this does not give meaningful results.\\